dmodjeska/toxic_comments_classification/README.md

 During the period December 2017 - March 2018, Kaggle held a competition called [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview).
 The goal was to identify and classify online toxic comments at Wikipedia.
 A full description of this competition can be found on the Kaggle site.

-For processing the data, text vectorization or text embedding was used in two alternate solutions.
-For modeling the data, an ensemble (including gradient boosting, random forest, and logistic regresstion) or deep learning (LSTM) was used in the solutions.
+Two of the solutions in this repo use NLP.
+The first solution uses text vectorization with classic machine learning - an ensemble of gradient boosting, random forests, and logistic regression.
+The second solution uses word embeddings with deep learning (an LSTM).

+The other two solutions in this repo use text statistics.
+The first solution uses classic machine learning - an ensemble of gradient boosting, random forests, logistic regression, and a support vector machine.
+The second solution uses deep learning (an MLP).

 ## Description of Competition (from Kaggle site)